mecotrade/kidtracker/README.md

 identifier is required for device to be assigned.
 Once the device is connected to the application, four-digit confirmation token is sent to the device.
-To confirm user owns the device, this token should be entered to the pop-up form during next 5 minutes, after that time token becomes invalid.
+To confirm user owns the device, this token should be entered to the pop-up form during next 5 minutes, after that time token expires.

 ## Usage notices